-- linking Durham Castle to the Palatinate jurisdiction held by the Bishop of Durham. - depicting prominent figures with a connection with University College or the formation of the University, - depicting figures of significance relating to the University or City, with a focus on diversity.
-Portraits of members of the university will focus on significant figures (past and current).
+- linking Durham Castle to the Palatinate jurisdiction held by the Bishop of Durham, - depicting prominent figures with a connection with University College or the formation of the University, - depicting figures of significance relating to the University or City, with a focus on diversity.
 Where possible and appropriate, the aim will be to increase diversity of representation, in terms of subject, artist or medium.
+There may be a focus in this area, on acquisition by commissioning.

-Material relating to former officials serving in Sudan during the Anglo-Egyptian Condominium (1899-1955), extending also to Egypt and Palestine, and to UK individuals or organisations working in the Sudans since the 1950s.
+Material relating to the administration of Sudan and former officials serving in Sudan and South Sudan in the 19th Century and during the Anglo-Egyptian Condominium (1899-1955), and extending also to Egypt and Palestine, and to UK international individuals or organisations working in Sudan and South Sudan since the 1950s.
+Objects accruing to existing Sudanese collections will be accepted, but not otherwise.
+Collecting activities will not take place in Sudan or South Sudan such as to compete with or undermine local cultural institutions or community initiatives, nor will cultural material be removed from those countries that most appropriately belongs in those contexts.